 - Vaginal thrush (Candidal vaginitis).

 - This single dose treatment should clear up the infection inside the vagina.
 However, you may also want to use a cream on the outside of the vagina (vulva and labia) to help relieve the external symptoms of the infection, such as itching, inflammation and soreness.
 Clotrimazole 1% or 2% creams are suitable for this.
-See the end of this page for available products.

 How does Canesten 500mg pessary work?